The good, the bad and the weird rules guys want you to know about texting.

-A recent Match.com survey on texting (and sexting!) found that the battle of the sexes might finally have found some common ground: Texting.
-Turns out 59 percent of guys and girls don't want to be inundated with texts before they get a chance to reply — and when it comes to the work day, less is definitely more.
+A Match.com survey on texting (and sexting!) found that the battle of the sexes might finally have found some common ground: Texting.
+Turns out 59 percent of guys and girls don't want to be inundated with texts after a date before they get a chance to reply — and when it comes to the work day, less is definitely more.

 But that aside, what do guys really think about having full-on conversations without ever really saying a word?
 Is bearing your virtual soul through the tips of your fingers and into a text a burden dudes bare — or the best way to get to know a girl?

 1. "Please, for the love of god, stop with the emjois."

 Guys might be visual, but that doesn't mean they want to stare at text after text of baby penguins and bears.
 Sirius, 28, revealed that when it comes to text etiquette, he can’t stand a girl that’s too expressive.